nitad54448/yappari-5-1/README.md

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/drt_calc_RCRC_1k_3_5microF_80_20p_simulated.PNG)
 Red dots are experimental Zr and the red line is calculated Zr based on the distribution function as RC (blue dots and line are experimental and calculated Zi values).
 The green spikes are calculated relaxation times.
 The fit is very good and corresponds well with the simulated values.
 Note that full impedance is calculated only from the "experimental" imaginary impedance, this should be correct for experimental spectra that respect the KK relation.
 This might not be the case if the data is noisy or inadequate.
-Only the first selected dataset will be plotted on the DRT graph.
+Only the first selected dataset will be shown on the DRT graph, if the DRT calculation was performed for that dataset.

 #### DRT search lambda ####
 This command performs a search of optimal Tikhonov regularization parameter for the first active (aka selected) dataset.